jseitter/studiodb/README.md

 - B-Tree indexing
 - Basic SQL query processing

+## Documentation

+Detailed documentation about StudioDB's internals can be found in the `docs` directory:

+- [Storage Subsystem Specification](docs/STORAGE_SPECIFICATION.md) - Detailed information about the storage architecture, page layouts, and tablespace container structures
+- [Startup Specification](docs/STARTUP_SPECIFICATION.md) - Information about the database startup sequence

 ## Features

 - **Storage Layer**: Page-based storage with tablespaces and storage containers